-This course will follow a format based upon lecture, class discussion, PowerPoint presentations, and cooperative exercises.
+This course will follow a format based upon lecture, class discussion, PowerPoint presentations, and individual and group presentations.
 You are expected to be present and prepared for class each day we meet.
 This means that each day we meet you will have read the assigned texts and will be prepared to discuss them.
 The reading may not always be easy, thus, it may be necessary to take notes on important points and items you find difficult, puzzling or unclear.